r-grandorder/tri-hermes/en/pages/Singularity/solomon.md

 When you're out front on center stage, you can't whine.
 Be more like our Master over there.

 **Elisabeth:**
-You're out of your mind for trying to take on my {(M) Puppy /(F) Deerlet}.
+You're out of your mind for trying to take on my [♂ Puppy /♀ Deerlet].
 You're still wet behind the ears!

 **Georgios:**
 Humph.
 This would be easier if they had a change of heart, but it seems they had no heart to begin with.